BetterCloud/vault-java-driver/README.md

 may require modifications in your code to migrate.
 Changes to the minor version (i.e. the second number) should represent non-breaking changes.
 The third number represents any very minor bugfix patches.

+* **1.2.0**: Switches from Vault 0.5.x to 0.6.x for automated tests.
+Adds a field to `VaultException` for capturing the HTTP response code (if any) from Vault.
+Updates the Gradle build, so that you no longer need empty placeholder values for certain variables elsewhere in your environment.
+Updates integration test suite to account for breaking changes in Vault 0.6.x (e.g. you can no longer use a token that was obtained from one of the authentication backends to perform tasks such as creating and deleting roles, etc).
 * **1.1.0**: Switches from Vault 0.4.x to 0.5.x for automated tests.
 Adds support to the Logical API wrapper for listing and deleting secrets.
 Implements the `/v1/sys/health` health-check HTTP API endpoint.
 Implements portions of the PKI backend (e.g. creating and deleting roles, issuing